 Creative Movement, presented by our Upper School dancers, is also an option for K4-5th grade.
 Creative Movement provides the students with opportunities for noncompetitive, success-oriented and creative experiences.
 Through movement, children learn about their bodies, the space around them, and each other.
 Creative movement is an innovation way to tie interdisciplinary principles together with the movement of their body.

-Students of various ages have the opportunity to audition for the fall play and spring musical each year, ages depend on the musical selection.
-Most recent musical performances have included Tarzan, The Wizard of Oz, Mary Poppins, and The Little Mermaid.
+Students of various ages have the opportunity to audition for the spring musical each year.
+Ages depend on the musical selection.
+Most recent musical performances have included Tarzan, Mary Poppins, The Little Mermaid, and Shrek.
+The spring musical is presented at the beautiful Twichell Auditorium at Converse College.

 Oakbrook’s Convergence Journalism Program is a unique course offering students the opportunity to gain firsthand application of journalism and marketing skills.
 Media convergence, defined as the sharing of content and/or staff with another media platform, is the most significant development in the news industry in the last century.
 Convergence has enabled media companies to gather and share information over a variety of platforms.
 Oakbrook’s two award-winning journalism staffs – broadcast and online news magazine – work together to report on students and events happening in and outside the Oakbrook community.
 Students also assist with marketing school events through social, print, and digital media.
 The Yearbook staff works tirelessly throughout the year creating the annual.
 The staff is responsible for writing, editing, and laying out the yearbook using complex computer software.